A-MAK15/100-Days-Of-Python-Code/README.md

 ## Day 18
 This day focused on understanding the turtle module and creating various kinds of functionalities with this module, the coolest thing that I did was to create a random walk with various kinds of RGB colors.

 ## Day 19
 Utilized Turtle to develop an ETCH-A-Sketch App that allows the user to draw on the screen using the predetermined directions on the keyboard on were the pen is supposed to go.

 ## Day 20
 Built the first phase of the snake game which included the body of the snake and the functionality to make the snake to move in various directions.

+## Day 21
+This day focused on extending the snake game to its full functionality with different kinds OOP concepts being implemented.